tilak-pujari/ActitimeDemo/README.md

 - Check if a given number is palindrome or not.
 - Write a program to find whether a number is an Armstrong number or not.
 - Write a program to find whether a number is Strong number or not.
-- Write a program to reverse a string
+- Write a program to reverse a string.
-- Write a program to reverse an array
+- Write a program to reverse an array.
-- Write a program to swap words
+- Write a program to swap words.
 - Write a program to find the sum of n natural numbers.
 - Write a program to get input from the user.
 - Write a program to check even or odd integers.